jondgoodwin/progling/content/post/type-expressions.md

 A type expression denotes some specific type:

-    struct Point {
-	    x: i32;
-		y: i32;
-	}
+    ?&i32, f32    // a tuple: optional reference to an integer and a float

 The grammar rules of most programming languages vary significantly between value expressions and type expressions.
-Value expressions often support dozens of unary, infix and ternary operators with well-defined precedence.
+Value expressions often support dozens of unary, infix and other operators with well-defined precedence.
 Type expressions typically use fewer operators, if any.
 Even when type and value expression support the same operators, they may not do so in syntactically equivalent ways,